Please ensure Javascript is enabled for purposes of website accessibility

 • Education Attainment of Towns | Northern Virginia Regional Commission

 Educational Attainment of Towns Reports, maps, and charts are best viewed on a desktop or tablet.
-Key Facts Educational Attainment Towns Northern Virginia localities are home to some of the most highly educated residents in the nation.
+Educational Attainment of Towns Overview Northern Virginia localities are home to some of the most highly educated residents in the nation.
 This high education level of the region's citizens creates a strong, flourishing business community.
 The percentage of Northern Virginia's population age 25 or more holding a bachelor's or higher degree is 60.4%, which is nearly double the United States, and holding a graduate or professional degree is 29.4%, which is more than double the United States.
 About the Data and Proper Data Interpretation Educational attainment data is sourced from the U.S. Census Bureau 2000 Census and the American Community Survey.
 All of the incorporated towns in Northern Virginia have a population of less than 65,000 persons.
 One-year ACS estimates do not exist for incorporated places with a population of less than 65,000.
 All incorporated towns and places in the United States are included in the five-year ACS estimates.
 It is important to note that any data sourced from the ACS is based on a small sample of the population of a place.
 The ACS estimates for places with smaller populations such as Clifton, Dumfries, Hamilton, Haymarket, Hillsboro, Lovettsville, Middleburg, and Quantico can be unreliable if the margin of error is large.
 The margin of error is shown in the popup that is displayed when hovering over a bar in the bar charts.
 If there is a large increase or decrease in the estimate from one time period to the next, and the margin of error is large and overlaps other periods, then the large change between time periods is likely due to statistical sampling error and is not considered statistically significant.
 In addition to the margin of error, the accuracy of the American Community Survey data for an area can be gaged by evaluating the trend.
 If the data has a clear trend then the data from one period to the next can be deemed reliable.
 Educational Attainment - Current Bachelor's or Higher Degrees - Current The population age 25 or over with bachelor's or higher degrees of the counties, cities, and incorporated towns in Northern Virginia is shown in this graph.
 All towns, except for Dumfries, have higher percentages of bachelor's or higher degree holders than the United States and Commonwealth of Virginia.
 The towns of Clifton and Vienna have higher percentages of bachelor's or higher degree holders than Northern Virginia overall.
 Graduate or Professional Degrees - Current The population age 25 or over with graduate or professional degrees of the counties, cities, and incorporated towns in Northern Virginia is shown in this graph.
 The towns of Clifton and Vienna have higher percentages of bachelor's or higher degree holders than Northern Virginia overall.
 Educational Attainment - Historic Compared to Current Bachelor's or Higher Degrees - Historic Compared to Current The trend over time in the population age 25 or over with bachelor's or higher degrees in Northern Virginia and its incorporated towns are shown in this graph.
 Due to the small size of many towns, the educational attainment data of towns should be used with caution and the margin of error of the educational attainment data should be taken into consideration.
 If there is a large increase or decrease in the estimate from one time period to the next, and the margin of error is large and overlaps other periods, then the large change between time periods is likely due to statistical sampling error and the data should be used with caution.
 Graduate or Professional Degree - Historic Compared to Current The trend over time in the population age 25 or over with graduate or professional degrees in Northern Virginia and its incorporated towns are shown in this graph.
 Due to the small size of many towns, the educational attainment data of towns should be used with caution and the margin of error of the educational attainment data should be taken into consideration.
 If there is a large increase or decrease in the estimate from one time period to the next, and the margin of error is large and overlaps other periods, then the large change between time periods is likely due to statistical sampling error and the data should be used with caution.

 • Economics Overall | Northern Virginia Regional Commission

-Economics Overall About the Overall Economics Data What is it that sets Northern Virginia apart from other places, that gives Northern Virginia its competitive edge, that makes it such a unique, dynamic and interesting place?
+Economics Overall Economics of Northern Virginia Data What is it that sets Northern Virginia apart from other places, that gives Northern Virginia its competitive edge, that makes it such a unique, dynamic and interesting place?
 It’s unparalleled human capital, the people who live here, work here, and come here from all corners of the globe.
 Proximity to the nation’s capital has transformed Northern Virginia and the entire Washington, D.C. metropolitan area into one of America’s — and the world’s — most dynamic, fastest growing, economically advanced, highly-educated, prosperous, and culturally-diverse regions on the planet.
 The region has some of the top, most renowned public school systems in the nation.
 The quality of education in the region's public school systems draws numerous amounts of families to the region.
 The demographic, social, and economic profile of this region shows it.
 Median Household Income Household Income Distribution Economically Disadvantaged Workforce

 • Coronavirus (COVID-19) Case Demographics | Northern Virginia Regional Commission